mendersoftware/mender-docs/01.Getting-started/05.Download-test-images/docs.md

     category: docs
 ---

-Pre-built demo images for a set of reference devices are provided below, so you do not have to integrate devices nor build images in order to test Mender.
+Pre-built demo images for a set of reference boards are provided below, so you do not have to integrate devices nor build images in order to test Mender.

 !!!
 Steps to build Artifacts for other device types and with custom software are provided at [Building a Mender Yocto Project image](../../artifacts/building-mender-yocto-image), however we recommend using the demo images first.